Two faces of Douglas-Kazakov transition: from Yang-Mills theory to random walks and beyond: Introduction

-Using the map between $q$-deformed YM in 2D and the black hole partition function \cite{vafa,ooguri}, we identify the values of the black hole electric chemical potentials corresponding to the DK phase transition.
-Since we consider the limit of BH with large magnetic charge of special interest are phenomena and configurations specific for this limit.
-It was argued in \cite{bolognesi} that the configuration with large magnetic charge tends to form the monopole spherical shell which at some critical value of parameters gets transformed into the magnetically charged BH.
-This is the magnetic counterpart of the phenomena known for electrically charged BH which undergoes the superconducting phase transition and BH with fermionic environment when the electronic star gets formed at the point of 3rd order phase transition (see \cite{hartnoll} for the review).
-We shall conjecture that the DK phase transition at the BH side corresponds to the "monopole wall-magnetically charged BH" transition discussed in \cite{bolognesi}.
+Using the maping between $q$-deformed YM in 2D and the black hole partition function \cite{vafa, ooguri}, we identify values of the black hole chemical potentials corresponding to the DK phase transition.
+Since we consider the limit of BH with large magnetic charge, the very phenomena and the configurations specific for this limit, are of special interest for us.
+It was argued in \cite{bolognesi} that the configuration with a large magnetic charge tends to form a spherical shell monopole which, at some critical value of parameters, gets transformed into the magnetically charged BH.
+This is the magnetic counterpart of the phenomena known for electrically charged BH which undergoes the superconducting phase transition, and BH with the fermionic environment where the electronic star gets formed at the point of a 3rd order phase transition (see \cite{hartnoll} for the review).
+We conjecture that the DK phase transition at the BH side corresponds to the transition between the "monopole wall" and "magnetically charged BH" discussed in \cite{bolognesi}.

-In fact, the relation between the DK transition and BH physics has been discussed in \cite{alvarez,wadia07} at a different angle.
-In these papers the large-$N$ 4D gauge theory on the manifold invoving $S^3$ is considered holographically.
-There is some compact direction treated as the thermal circle and the gravity background involves the BH.
-There is Page-Hawking transition in this setup and moreover it is a version of the small BH-string transition suggested long time ago in \cite{susskind,polchinski}.
-The DK transition has been interpreted as small DH-string transition in \cite{alvarez} however the parameters of the gauge theory were not interpreted as the BH charges and chemical potentials.
-Our picture will differ from this scenario.
+The relation between the DK transition and BH physics has been discussed in \cite{alvarez,wadia07} from a different perspective.
+In these papers the large-$N$ 4D gauge theory on the manifold involving $S^3$ is considered holographically.
+There is some compact direction treated as the thermal circle, and the gravity background involving the BH.
+In such a setup one can identify a Page-Hawking transition, which is a version of a "small BH"--string transition suggested long time ago in \cite{susskind, polchinski}.
+The interpretation of DK transition as a "small BH"--string transition was suggested in \cite{alvarez}, however the parameters of the gauge theory were not related to the BH charges and chemical potentials.
+Our picture differs from this scenario.